 \section{Methods}

-A new mathematical theory and comprehensive method has recently been developed for the dynamic analysis of nonlinear compartmental systems by \cite{Coskun2017DCSAM,Coskun2017NDP}.
-The proposed method is based on the novel analytical and explicit, mutually exclusive and exhaustive {\em system} and {\em subsystem partitioning methodologies}.
+The \textit{system decomposition theory} has recently been developed for the dynamic analysis of nonlinear compartmental systems by \cite{Coskun2017DCSAM,Coskun2017NDP}.
+The theory is based on the novel analytical and explicit, mutually exclusive and exhaustive {\em system} and {\em subsystem partitioning methodologies}.
 While the proposed dynamic {\em system} partitioning yields the subthroughflow and substorage matrices to determine the distribution of the initial stocks and environmental inputs, as well as the organization of the associated storages generated by these stock and inputs individually and separately within the system, the {\em subsystem} partitioning yields the transient flows and storages along a particular flow path to determine the distribution of arbitrary intercompartmental flows and the organization of the associated storages generated by these flows within the subsystems.
 Consequently, the evolution of the initial stocks, environmental inputs, and arbitrary intercompartmental system flows, as well as the associated storages derived from these stocks, inputs, and flows can be tracked individually and separately within the system.
-This methodology, therefore, yields the decomposition of the system flows and storages to the utmost level, as summarized below.
+The system decomposition, therefore, yields the decomposition of system flows and storages to the utmost level, as summarized further below.

-Based on these methodologies, the dynamic direct, indirect, acyclic, cycling, and transfer (\texttt{diact}) flows and associated storages transmitted from one compartment, directly or indirectly, to any other within the system are also analytically characterized, systematically classified, and mathematically formulated to ascertain the dynamics of intercompartmental transactions.
+Based on the system decomposition, the dynamic direct, indirect, acyclic, cycling, and transfer (\texttt{diact}) flows and associated storages transmitted from one compartment, directly or indirectly, to any other within the system are also analytically characterized, systematically classified, and mathematically formulated to ascertain the dynamics of intercompartmental transactions.